Tetrax-10/tmdb-advanced-userscripts/README.md

 ### 4. Install PyTorch (Pick One)

-Open Command Prompt in the `C:\tmdb-advanced-userscripts` folder and run:
+Open a terminal in the `C:\tmdb-advanced-userscripts` folder and run:

 **For NVIDIA GPU users:**